-Christmas past as covered by RTÉ Television, including 'The Late Late Toy Show', children giving their account of the birth of Jesus, the lousiest turkey ever being stuffed, the Royal Showband shopping and Irish troops celebrate the occasion in the Middle East.
+Christmas past as covered by RTÉ Television and Radio, including 'The Late Late Toy Show', children giving their account of the birth of Jesus, the lousiest turkey ever being stuffed, the Royal Showband shopping and Irish troops celebrate the occasion in the Middle East.

 Watch some hardy souls go for a Christmas Day swim and see live turkeys being sold the old-style way at a country market.